a-chris/new.achris.me/src/_posts/2024-02-19-setup-ruby-vscode.md

 ],
 ```

-the `testFileTemplate` takes an array of elements because each element is a newline.
-The `srcFolder` is used to ignore the `app` folder of the Ruby on Rails project, if we omit this setting then the extension will create the test file in `app/spec/services/awesome/service/file_test.rb` that would be wrong.
+the `testFileTemplate` takes an array of elements because each element is a newline that will be written as boilerplate in the new test created.
+The `srcFolder` is used to ignore the `app` folder of the Ruby on Rails project, if we omit this setting then the extension will create the test file in `app/spec/services/file_test.rb` that would be wrong.

 Now this extension gives you two commands you can run:
 - `Create test` that will instantly create the test, using the given template, for the file that is open at the moment or open the test file if it already exists (and is located in the right path)